 I've found that well-chosen clothes can usually be worn at least a couple of times without needing more than a spritz of Febreze or a spot scrub with a washcloth.
 That means you can pack just 2-3 outfits for a one-week trip.

 One exception: I do not wear underwear twice.
-I am never that desperate for suitcase space, and I can hand wash delicates in the hotel sink when needed.
+I hand wash delicates in the hotel sink when needed.

 Plan to do laundry if your trip lasts longer than a week.
 It will ensure that those three outfits last as long as your vacation.